jeobmg24/AI_stock/README.md

 On the 'check database' tab, you can check all the results of searches you have queried.
 It will show the stock searched, the overall sentiment, and the date searched

+## 3. What I learned
+From this project, I both learned and also reinforced many of my skills.
+Some of the new skills I learned are:
+* How to build an AI model, train it, and feed it with new data
+* Using streamlit, navigating its controls and widgets
+* Using sqllite3 for Python

+Some skills that I reinforced were:

+* Using great coding practices in Python
+* Using SQL and queries to the database
+* Using APIs to get data from a third party application
+* Using documentation to figure out new libraries

 ### What I hope to add
 Though I felt this project was good enough to post on GitHub, I do not consider this project